stormchaserroleplaying/stormchaserRPG/Talents/Magic/Divine/index.md

 You can use a holy symbol or druidic focus (see [Adventuring Gear](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/AdventuringGear/)) as a spellcasting focus for your divine spells.

 ### Cantrips
-Cantrips form the rudimentary structures divine manifestationss.
-When a spellcaster becomes comfortable with the rites and devotions, they can cast these spells without expending mana.
-You learn a number of cantrips based on your [Spell School Proficiencies](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Magic/Proficiency/).
-You only learn cantrips in this way from the school(s) for which you have training.
+Cantrips are essential divine rotes and manifestations.
+Once a spellcaster has become comfortable with these rites, then they can cast these spells without expending mana.
+The number of cantrips that you know is derived from your [Spell School Proficiencies](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Magic/Proficiency/), which teach you cantrips from the school(s) in which you have been trained.
+Some cantrips, such as [Eldritch Blast](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Evocation/#eldritch-blast), can only be learned via specific talent trees.

 ## 2nd Level Divine Spells